walterkwong/MATH10017-2022/misc/response.md

 Here I would like to address your concerns:

 - The homework should be marked quicker.
   - I agree.
-Branden and I are trying to streamline the feedback/marking procedure.
+Brendan and I are trying to streamline the feedback/marking procedure.
 For example, we will standardize the homework output format, so it is easy for us to tell right/wrong.
 This will be one of the main area we aim to improve in the next term.

 - Give students more Programming question problem sets. / more questions/ harder questions.
   - I think I agree with the idea, that programming should be learned by practicing often.
 However, I *do not advocate programming for the sake of it*.
 Programming languages are tools for solving problems.
 I tend to believe that one learns programming fast when there is a "project" to motivate you (that is the idea behind CW1 and CW2).
 I think rather than giving you "questions sets", I prefer to give you "project ideas" for you to explore.
 This is an avenue I will explore in the next term.